-Component Description (2) Security cable slot Attaches an optional security cable to the computer.
+Component Description (1) Magnetic pen attachment area (select products only) Holds an optional pen. products only) NOTE: For more information about the pen, see the documentation provided with the pen.
+(2) SIM card slot (select products only) Supports a wireless subscriber identity module (SIM) card.
+(3) Security cable slot Attaches an optional security cable to the computer.
 NOTE: The security cable is designed to act as a deterrent, but it might not prevent the computer from being mishandled or stolen.
-(3) ss⇔ USB 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+(4) ss← USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
 NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
-(4) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+(5) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices.
 To access this guide: Select the Search icon (select products only) in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.